 Skills Required for Investment Banking FAQs

-1. What are the most important skills required for investment banking?
+Q1.
+What skills do you need for investment banking?

-3. Do I need coding for investment banking?
+Q3.
+Do you need CFA for investment banking?